railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 *  *Properties* .

-The fields in a tab aren't all of the same type – some (such as  *Name* ) contain free text, some (such as the  *Language* ) enable you to select a value from a list of options, others give you a view of another object (such as  *Partner Contacts*  – because a partner can have several contacts) or a list of link to another object (such as  *Categories* ).
-There are checkboxes (such as the  *Active*  field in the  *Extra Info*  tab), numeric fields (such as  *Credit Limit* ) and date fields (such as  *Date* ).
+The fields in a tab aren't all of the same type – some (such as :guilabel:`Name`) contain free text, some (such as the :guilabel:`Language`) enable you to select a value from a list of options, others give you a view of another object (such as :guilabel:`Partner Contacts` – because a partner can have several contacts) or a list of link to another object (such as :guilabel:`Categories`).
+There are checkboxes (such as the :guilabel:`Active` field in the :guilabel:`Extra Info` tab), numeric fields (such as :guilabel:`Credit Limit`) and date fields (such as :guilabel:`Date`).

 The  *Events History*  tab gives a quick overview of things that have happened to the partner – an overview of useful information such as orders, open invoices and support requests.
 Events are generated automatically by Open ERP from changes in other documents that refer to this partner.

 It's possible to add events manually, such as a note recording a phone call.
-To add a new event click  *Create new record*  to the right of the  *Partner Events*  field.
-That opens a new  *Partner Events*  dialog box enabling an event to be created and added to the current partner.
+To add a new event click :guilabel:`Create new record` to the right of the :guilabel:`Partner Events`  field.
+That opens a new :guilabel:`Partner Events` dialog box enabling an event to be created and added to the current partner.

 Actions possible on a partner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^